khatwaniNikhil/SystemDesign/flash_sale_design/Flash Sale Design.md

     5. the state of product will be changed to sold out quickly, avoiding a waste of database resources.
     6. advisory lock reduces cpu utilisation drastically

-## Architecture
+## Other Architecture Choices
+1. Cache api responses which r mostly static like item description
+2. until user clicks checkout, manager cart via redis.
+3. Increasing availability and response time of external facing application server
+    1. offloading work to background workers via mq
+    2. on new user signup - sending email can be done asyncronously
+    3. image processing on upload to website - server response is somewhat the image has been uploaded successfully, it will appear on the website later if things go as planned
+4. idempotent key based api design to avoid duplicate charges
-1. overprovision infra dedicated to sales
+5. overprovision infra dedicated to sales
-2. store data in binary format like avro or protobuf for memory gains
+6. store data in binary format like avro or protobuf for memory gains
-3. read replicas versus cache
-     1. read replica will be size constrained as each read replica will store complete data
-     2. cache will be faster and size can be tuned/managed via TTL

-## UI
+## UI side tradeoffs
-1. load balancer with auto scale UI service
+1. load balancer with auto scale suppoort of UI artifacts
 2. CDN hosting of static assets
 3. avoided repeated click by user: disable submit btn once clicked
 4. avoid unnecessary multiple api calls